-The College was able to respond positively to the challenges of the Covid-19 pandemic, in order to maintain effective delivery for students.
-From the time of the first national lockdown in March 2020, staff across the College quickly adjusted their approach to the delivery of learning and to their support for students.
+During 2020/21 the College was able to continue to respond positively to the challenges of the Covid-19 pandemic, in order to maintain effective delivery for students.
+During the periods of national lockdown, staff across the College successfully adjusted their approach to the delivery of learning and to their support for students.
 Wherever appropriate, vulnerable students and young people whose parents are critical workers were able to continue to attend the College site and were supported in their learning by a dedicated team of teachers and support staff.
 At the same time, the majority of students switched to remote learning and rapidly adapted to using video conferencing and the College virtual learning environment.
 In order to support both students and staff in their online learning, all available digital resources were issued to those without ready access to suitable devices.
 Student feedback and staff monitoring both evidenced high levels of engagement and satisfaction with remote learning.
-Despite the challenges of the year, student outcomes were very positive, with the overall achievement for 16-18 students improving by +8% points (2% points higher than the National average); adult students maintaining an outstanding level of performance at 91.6%; and the overall achievement for all apprentices being 12.3% points higher than the national average.
+Despite the challenges of the year, most students were able to complete their learning.
+However, the learning of students studying practical subjects, with significant requirements for workshop activities were delayed.

 Whilst student experience, progress and achievement were successfully maintained, the more negative impacts of the pandemic were felt in a number of areas of the College's operations.
 The income normally received from the letting of College buildings and facilities was significantly adversely affected by the periods of national lockdown and local restrictions.
 Similarly, both adult & community learning and the provision for employers were affected by the restrictions and by the pressures on the economy.
-This resulted in reduced activity in these areas during 2019/20 and will continue to reduce income in the 2020/21 academic year.
-Despite the serious difficulties in the economy, the College was able to complete its plan for the University Centre (UCN); which focuses primarily on the higher skills needs of local employers.
-The UCN was launched successfully in September 2020 and, although the planned number of higher and degree apprentices was inevitably impacted by the economic effects of the pandemic, employers have been delighted with this new facility.
+This resulted in reduced activity in these areas during 2020/21.